-Sometimes referred to as Unix time, epoch is the operating system starting point that determines the computers current time and date by counting the number of ticks that have elapsed since the epoch date.
+Sometimes referred to as Epoch time, POSIX time, and Unix time, epoch is an operating system starting point that determines a computers time and date by counting the ticks from the epoch.
 Below is a listing of different operating systems and their associated tick and epoch.

 |Microsoft DOS||1 sec||January 1, 1980 to January 1, 2108|